 Here is a sampling of their most influential studies, some of which have provided the first global perspective on climate effects and have informed natural resource policy and management.

 Click to expand the accordions below.

 Effects of Climate Change on Plants and Animals

-Many of the defining characteristics of plants and animals, including where they live, seasonal behaviors, potential for coexistence with other species, and relative risk to disease and extinction, are changing in response to climatic conditions.
-Often these responses are complex, making it difficult to predict large-scale, long-term impacts.
+Many of the defining characteristics of plants and animals – including where they live, seasonal behaviors, potential for coexistence with other species, and relative risk to disease and extinction – are changing in response to climatic conditions in complex and often unpredictable ways.
+Our research teams have helped clarify the large-scale, long-term impacts.